Kochen-Specker Contextuality: Advanced topics and methods

 \section{Advanced topics and methods}

-This section is intended to be a detailed one where we discuss more advanced topics and methods associated with quantum contextuality.
-We address questions such as how to compute noncontextuality inequalities for a given scenario, what the corresponding maximal quantum violation is, which scenarios give rise to contextuality and to state-independent contextuality, how contextuality is related to nonlocality, and so on.
+In this section, we discuss more advanced topics and methods associated with quantum contextuality.
+We address questions such as how to compute noncontextuality inequalities for a given scenario, what the corresponding maximal quantum violation is, which scenarios give rise to contextuality and to state-independent contextuality, how contextuality is related to nonlocality, etc.

+Here, since we discuss mostly theoretical results where no direct connection with experimental procedures is made, no additional assumptions on the measurements, such as nondisturbance and repeatability, are necessary.
+In most cases, it is enough to think about collections of joint measurements, regardless of the way they may be implemented in the lab.
+Similarly, the distinction between the OP and the EP is mostly irrelevant here, and we often shift between the two points of view, sometimes privileging observables and sometimes privileging effects.
+Finally, in some sections, such as Sec.~\ref{ssec:graph_CSW}, \ref{sssec:chrome}, \ref{KS_Bell} and \ref{nullif}, we explicitly consider projective measurements.

 The section is organized as follows.
 In Sec.~\ref{polyt}, we introduce the noncontextuality polytope, which describes noncontextual correlations associated with a given scenario, i.e., a fixed set of measurements and contexts, and allows one to compute noncontextuality inequalities.
-In Sec.~\ref{graphth}, we discuss the connection between graph theory and noncontextuality: since contexts can be represented as graphs, or more generally hypergraphs, several properties of contextuality scenarios can be investigated in terms of graph theoretic properties.
+In Sec.~\ref{graphth}, we discuss the connection between graph theory and noncontextuality: since contexts can be represented as graphs, or more generally hypergraphs, several properties of contextuality scenarios can be investigated in terms of graph theoretical properties.
 In Sec.~\ref{KS_Bell}, we discuss the connection between Bell nonlocality and contextuality.
 In Sec.~\ref{class_sim}, we discuss different approaches to the classical simulation of contextual correlations.
-In Sec.~\ref{nullif}, we present the debate on the nullification of KS theorem.
+In Sec.~\ref{nullif}, we present the debate on the nullification of the KS theorem.